-Palak Chana Dal is a healthy, wholesome, gluten-free Indian style Bengal Gram Curry with spinach.
-Dal Palak is super easy and quick to prepare in a pressure cooker.
-For a complete meal, serve palak chana dal with crispy, flaky whole wheat paratha or piping hot chapati and mint raita.
+Palak Chana Dal is a wholesome Indian Bengal Gram lentil Curry with spinach.
+Dal Palak is easy and quick to prepare in a pressure cooker.
+Be sure to watch the video!

 Healthy Benefits Of Palak Chana Dal

 Bengal Gram and spinach are the powerhouses of nutrients.
-Combining these two into a single curry is definitely a smart idea to include the right amount of iron in our everyday diet.
+Combining these two into a single curry is smart to include the right amount of iron in our everyday diet.

 On a busy weekday, we get so much lost in the chaos of life that the nutrient part of any meal is almost neglected.

-Due to improper diet, pregnancy, monthly periods, and many other zillion reasons, we women are mostly iron deficit.
-What could be a tastier way then this dal palak to regulate our daily iron intake?
+Due to improper diet, pregnancy, monthly periods, and many other zillion reasons, we women are mostly iron deficient.
+What could be a tastier way than this dal palak to regulate our daily iron intake?

 Lentils: You can use any easy-to-cook lentil to make dal palak.
 From yellow moong dal, green moon, and pink masoor to pigeon peas, any of these lentils can easily substitute Bengal gram in this healthy palak chana dal recipe.

-Greens: If you are in a mood to experiment, combine tender radish leaves, kale or methi leaves along with spinach in the dal.
+Greens: If you are in a mood to experiment, combine tender radish leaves, kale or methi leaves, and spinach in the dal.
 The addition of a variety of greens makes dal even more nutritious.

-Vegan: To make vegan dal palak, all you need to skip ghee for tempering the dal.
+Vegan: To make vegan dal palak, you must skip ghee to temper the dal.
 Substitute ghee with any other vegan cooking oil or coconut oil.

 Instant Pot: Dal Palak is an instant pot-friendly dish.
-Or you can use an electric pressure cooker to make this delicious dal curry (check recipe notes).
+Or you can use an electric pressure cooker to make it (check recipe notes).